bitcoin-s/bitcoin-s/docs/applications/server.md

     - `nrequired` - The number of required signatures out of the n keys.
     - `keys` - The hex-encoded public keys.
     - `address_type` -The address type to use.
 Options are "legacy", "p2sh-segwit", and "bech32"
+ - `estimatefee` - Returns the recommended fee rate using the fee provider

 ## Sign PSBT with Wallet Example